pushme-pullyou/tootoo-2021/cookbook-threejs/glc-globe-csv-indemnity/README.md

 * Rename
 * Add indemnity by year bar chrt to popup
 * Add fips and total indemnity to popup
-* Fix bug showing total indemnity not year indemnity in popu
+* Fix bug showing total indemnity not year indemnity in popup
+* Update text in menu and popup

 ### 2021-07-11